 - You can use an equal amount of frozen blackberries in this cobbler.
 If using frozen blackberries, just keep in mind that it may take a few extra minutes to cook on the stove.

 - If your blackberries are sweeter or you prefer to use less sugar, you may reduce the sugar in the filling from 3/4 cup (150 grams) to 1/2 cup (100 grams).

 - When preparing the biscuit topping, make sure to stir the milk in until just combined and avoid overworking the dough.

-- I love to top these biscuits with some coarse sugar (this is my favorite!), but you can also just sprinkle a little regular granulated sugar on top of them.
+- I love to top the biscuits with some coarse sugar, but you can also just sprinkle a little granulated sugar on top of them.

 For the blackberry filling: